davidgsd/AllScan/README.md

 Fix issue where DTMF command function would not accept digits A-D. Note that for mobile browsers the Node#/Command text field is specified as inputmode="tel" so that a numeric keypad with large keys appears on phones, making it easier to type in node numbers.
 For a standard keyboard (supporting letters ie. A-D), delete the "inputmode="tel"" text from include/viewUtils.php line 35.

 **v0.65 2023-01-28**<br>
 Fix issue where Connection Status table would not update after 'Restart Asterisk' button used.

-**v0.64 2023-01-26**<br>
-Fix issue in v0.63 with creating new user accounts.
-Update Users page to allow Superusers to edit other Superuser accounts.
 Various optimizations.

 **v0.62 2023-01-25**<br>
 Update handling of JS offline/online and EventSource error events to reinit EventSource and Stats functions rather than reload page.
 Update Favs table sort function to use case-insensitive string sort option.